nga-27/intellistop/README.md

 # Entry Signal Triggers

-1. Security's price must rise more than 1 VQ from its lowest bottom since it hit the red/stop zone
+1. Security's price must rise more than 1 VF from its lowest bottom since it hit the red/stop zone
 2. _Slope_ of the "smart moving average" (their trendline) must rise above a specific threshold

-(VQ may only need about a year's worth of data to compute, according to docs.)
+(VF may only need about a year's worth of data to compute, according to docs.)

 ## Smart Moving Average (SmMA)